LifeCare Health Services Home Health, Hospice

 You may decide to do these lifestyle changes on your own, or you may decide to try a weight-loss diet or program.
 Before you start, it's important to check with your health care provider first.
 Your provider can tell you what a healthy weight is for you, help you set goals, and give you tips on how to lose weight.

 If making lifestyle changes or doing a weight-loss program are not enough to help you lose weight, your provider may prescribe medicines.
+These medicines are meant to help people who have weight-related health conditions and should be used along with healthy eating and physical activity.
 The prescription medicines to treat overweight and obesity work in different ways.
 Some may help you feel less hungry or full sooner.
 Others may make it harder for your body to absorb fat from the foods you eat.

 Another treatment is weight loss surgery.
 Your provider may recommend the surgery if you have severe obesity or serious obesity-related health problems and you have not been able to lose enough weight.